Saqlain Haider

 Saqlain Haider (سقلین حیدر) (born 10 August 1987) is a Pakistani-born cricketer who played for the United Arab Emirates national cricket team.
 He made his One Day International debut for the United Arab Emirates against Afghanistan on 2 December 2014.
-He made his Twenty20 International debut for the United Arab Emirates against Scotland on 4 February 2016.
+He made his Twenty20 International debut against Scotland on 4 February 2016.

-In April 2017, he scored his maiden first-class century in round five of the 2015–17 ICC Intercontinental Cup against Papua New Guinea.
+In April 2017, he scored his maiden first-class century (102*) in round five of the 2015–17 ICC Intercontinental Cup against Papua New Guinea.